-The Federal Open Market Committee (FOMC) ended 2016 by delivering an interest rate increase raising the target range for the federal fund rate by 25 basis points.
-In March, 2017, it raised the target range again by another 25 basis points to 0.75 to 1.00 percent while signaling to the market that more rate hikes will occur.
+The Federal Open Market Committee (FOMC) delivered an interest rate increase raising the target range for the federal fund rate by 25 basis points in March, 2017.
+In June, 2017, it raised the target range again by another 25 basis points from 1.00 to 1.25 percent while signaling to the market that the FOMC would begin to shrink its balance sheet by reducing purchases of U.S. Treasuries and agency mortgage-backed securities.